-CalFresh leverages federal dollars to make an economic impact in low-income communities and is one of the best tools available to end hunger, with an average household receiving about $281 per month in benefits.
-In San Francisco and Marin, an estimated 38,011 people may be eligible for CalFresh but are not enrolled because of perceived stigma around getting assistance, immigration concerns, and an overwhelming application process.
+CalFresh leverages federal dollars to make an economic impact in low-income communities and is one of the best tools available to end hunger, with an average household receiving about $166 per month in benefits.
+In San Francisco and Marin, an estimated 45% of the population is likely eligible for CalFresh but are not enrolled because of perceived stigma around getting assistance, immigration concerns, and an overwhelming application process.

 The CalFresh Outreach team, alongside our broad network of community partners, the San Francisco Human Services Agency, and Marin Health and Human Services, work together to remedy these barriers to enrolling in CalFresh through education, outreach, client advocacy, and application assistance.